tariqelb/BGP/README.md

 # Part 2

+   Before you envolve on this labs i strongly recommand you to make your reseach and understand some important concepts in this project like LAN, VLAN, WAN, VXLAN, RIP, ISIS, OSPF, BGP, you will find some helpfull links on Bgp_resource.pdf.

-   Here you will use docker container to setup you VXLAN topology, i will share with you my topology and the process of configuation of each device.
+   In this part you will use docker container to setup you VXLAN topology, i will share with you my topology and the process of configuation in each device.

 The Topology:
 ![VXLAN Topology](./screenshot/vxlan_topology.png)